learn-co-curriculum/dsc-anova-lab/README.md

 ## Comparing to T-Tests

 Now that you've gotten a brief chance to interact with ANOVA, its interesting to compare the results to those from the t-tests you were just working with.
 With that, start by breaking the data into two samples: those given the OJ supplement, and those given the VC supplement.
-Afterwards, you'll conduct a t-test to compare the tooth length of these two different samples.
+Afterward, you'll conduct a t-test to compare the tooth length of these two different samples.

 ```python